PatrickLi2021/Distributed-Search-Engine/README.md

 ### Correctness & Performance Characterization

 #### Correctness
 To characterize the correctness of my implementation, I ran my implementation of the different components to check if my code included basic functionality.
 From there, I wrote 12 additional unit tests testing various edge cases and more in-depth general functionality.
-For example, I test for various node properties in `status`, removal of methods using `rem`, combinations of methods using in tandem (i.e. `rem`, `get`), nonexistent services, etc.
+For example, I test for various node properties in `status`, removal of methods using `rem`, combinations of methods using in tandem (i.e. `rem`, `get`), nonexistent services, etc. These tests take a total of 3.234 seconds to execute.

 #### Performance
 I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop and used the `performance.now()` package in Node.js to do this.
 Average throughput and latency is recorded in `package.json`.